knarfamlap/neural_nets_from_scratch/README.md

   $ cd neural_nets_from_scratch
   ```

   Once you're inside the directory, I recommended using a virtual enviroment.
-More on virtual enviroments [here]()
+More on virtual enviroments [here]().
   Once you grabbed a virtual env, you can install the dependencies with the following command

   ```bash
   $ pip3 install -r requirements.txt
   ```

+# Usage